Is Yogurt Gluten-Free? 7 Types of Yogurt

 1. Dannon Yogurt:

 With its varieties of styles and flavors, Dannon Yogurt produces gluten-free yogurt for its wide varieties.
 YoCrunch, Oikos Low Fat Greek Frozen Yogurt, Dannon Parfait, Oikos Crunch, LNF Greek Crunch, and Activia Fiber are some of the products which contain gluten.
-So, before buying yogurt from Dannon, refer its labeling to ensure that it is gluten-free.
+So, before buying yogurt from Dannon, refer to its labeling to ensure that it is gluten-free.

 Also Read: 5 Best Yogurt Makers For 2020: Buying Guide